 Infrastructure investments: The pandemic has exposed the stark reality of Europe’s digital divide.
 While communities with good internet connections have been able to continue living life with at least a semblance of normality, others have not been so lucky.
 Of those living in rural areas, 40 per cent still lack access to fast broadband.

-While some of the commission’s tech funding commitments are currently quite wooly, this is one of the areas in which we know it will hand out significant sums of cash in the years ahead.
+While many of the tech funding commitments are still under wraps, this is one of the areas in which we know the commission will hand out significant sums of cash in the years ahead.

 The key quote: “Without broadband connections, it is now barely possible to build or run a business effectively.
 This is a huge opportunity and the prerequisite for revitalising rural areas.
 Only then can they fully exploit their potential and attract more people and investment.
 The investment boost through NextGenerationEU is a unique chance to drive expansion to every village.
 This is why we want to focus our investments on secure connectivity, on the expansion of 5G, 6G and fibre.”